multision/iSource/README.md

 ## License
 #### This software is licensed under the MIT License, detailed in the file LICENSE

-#### In addition to the terms outlined in the MIT License, you have to include a link to my Twitter profice (@MasonD3V) that is visible and easy to use.
+#### In addition to the terms outlined in the MIT License, you have to include a link to my Twitter profile (@MasonD3V) that is visible and easy to use.
 If you do not want to do that direct message me and we can work something out.